Silly-Machine/.github/profile/README.md

 * [TuPy-Data-Engineering](https://github.com/Silly-Machine/TuPy-Data-Engineering)

-The TuPy project is the result of the development of Felipe Oliveira's thesis and the work of several collaborators.
-This project is financed by the Federal University of Rio de Janeiro (UFRJ) and the Alberto Luiz Coimbra Institute for Postgraduate Studies and Research in Engineering (COPPE).
+TuPy is the culmination of collaborative and diverse efforts.
+In gratitude, I extend this note, acknowledging the contributions of all involved, even those unfamiliar with GitHub.
+This project receives support from the [Federal University of Rio de Janeiro (UFRJ)](https://ufrj.br/) through the [Alberto Luiz Coimbra Institute for Postgraduate Studies and Research in Engineering (COPPE)](https://coppe.ufrj.br/).

 ## License
 All projects under the Silly Machine organization are open-source and licensed under the [MIT License](LICENSE).
 You are encouraged to use, modify, and distribute our code in accordance with this license.